 Nitrate in groundwater

-Nitrate exceeds the limit value of 25 mg/l in groundwater at 18% of monitoring sites across Switzerland.
-In areas where arable farming is predominant, concentrations are now above the limit at more than 50% of monitoring sites.
+Nitrate exceeds the limit value of 25 mg/l in groundwater at 15% of monitoring sites across Switzerland.
+In areas where arable farming is predominant, concentrations are above the limit at nearly 50% of monitoring sites.

 Groundwater contains very little nitrate naturally.
 For groundwater used for drinking water or intended for such use, the Waters Protection Ordinance (WPO) prescribes a limit value ('numerical requirement') of 25 milligrams per litre (mg/l).
-In recent years, this limit has been exceeded at 18% of NAQUA National Ground Monitoring sites nationwide.
+In the last ten years, this limit has been exceeded at up to 18% of NAQUA National Ground Monitoring sites nationwide.

 © FOEN

 Elevated nitrate concentrations in groundwater are mainly due to intensive agriculture.
-In areas used primarily for growing arable crops or vegetables, more than 50% of monitoring sites exceed the limit value of 25 mg/l.
-On the Swiss Plateau concentrations are above 10 mg/l at 80% of monitoring sites.
+In areas used primarily for growing arable crops or vegetables, close to 50% of monitoring sites exceed the limit value of 25 mg/l.
+On the Swiss Plateau concentrations are above 10 mg/l at around 80% of monitoring sites.

-Although there was a slight decline in nitrate concentrations until 2016/2017, concentrations have since been increasing at many monitoring sites.
-This increase is particularly pronounced in areas with vegetable crops and arable land, where there is a lot of excess nitrogen in the soil.
+After a slight decline of the number of monitoring sites exceeding the limit value in groundwater during several years, this number increased again between 2016 and 2021.
+This increase was particularly pronounced in areas with vegetable crops and arable land, where there is a lot of excess nitrogen in the soil.
 In these areas, levels have increased for five years in a row.

 Data for the graph: Excel